ranking-agent/strider/docs/TESTING_INFRASTRUCTURE.md

 - `with_response_overlay`
 - `with_translator_overlay`

-The first three should be self explanatory. `with_response_overlay` allows specifying a static response.
+The first three are simple - they wrap the function with a context provider that calls the ASGIAR library with the specified external service. `with_response_overlay` allows specifying a static response.
 This is useful for testing what happens if a host is offline or returns a 500 error.

 `with_translator_overlay` combines the normalizer, registry, and any number of KPs into a single decorator.
 There are many tests that require all of these services present, so having one utility to encapsulate this is helpful.
 Putting it all together, here is a full example of one test with our framework: